• facebook

 • Get-MigrationUser -Identity ‘User-name’: Run the command to get the migration status of the given user.
 It will show whether the user was migrated in the batch migration or not.

-• Get-MigrationBatch: The simple cmdlet will bring the various details of the migration batch like total number of mailboxes being migrated, number of successfully completed migration, migration error, status of migration batch, date and time of the migration and when it was completed.
+• Get-MigrationBatch: The simple cmdlet will give details of the migration batch like total number of mailboxes being migrated, number of successfully completed migration, migration error, status of migration batch, date and time of the migration and when it was completed.

 Final words